Swisscom: Moving towards mobile in the 1980s

 Automation enabled PTT to introduce pulse-metering for local calls in 1963.
 In 1966, PTT introduced automated international dialing services, initially from Montreux and achieved full coverage in 1982.
 In 1970, PTT led an inter-organisational work group of Swiss telecommunications players, in an effort to create an integrated digital telecommunications network (IFS).
 In 1976, the company launched facsimile transmission services from its customer service centers.
 Two years later, PTT established its first mobile telephone network, called NATEL.
 In 1980, PTT enabled facsimile transmission for the home and office market.
 The telecommunications business became known as Swiss Telecom PTT.

 Public company in the 21st Century

 The company initially formed a Unisource partnership with the Netherlands' KPN and Sweden's Telia.
 Although the Unisource partnership attempted to enter a number of markets around the world, including Malaysia and India, it deintegrated after several years of losses.
 In 1996, Telecom PTT's set up the service provider Blue Window (later Bluewin), which became the country's leading Internet service provider (ISP).
 In 1997, Swiss government passed new legislation fully deregulating the Swiss telecommunications market.
 As part of that process, Telecom PTT was transformed into a special public limited company, its name was changed to Swisscom on 1 October 1997, its shares were listed on the Swiss Stock Exchange, and it conducted a public offering of its shares in 1998.

 In 1999, the company acquired Germany's publicly listed Debitel, then the third-largest mobile services provider on the German market.
 The company formed six primary business units, and in 2001, it sold a 25% stake in Swisscom Mobile to England's Vodafone.
-Vodafone was a major investor in so-called 3G (third-generation) mobile telephone technology.
+Vodafone was a major investor in the 3G (third-generation) mobile telephone technology.
 In 2000, Swisscom won a UMTS (Universal Mobile Telecommunications Systems) license.
 In the early 2000s, Swisscom also started rolling out DSL (digital subscriber line) broadband technology with 200,000 subscribers by the beginning of 2003.
 In 2002, Swisscom Eurospot was founded, initially specialising in providing High-Speed Internet Access (HSIA) services to hotel guests 4- and 5-star hotels around Europe.
 Later becoming Swisscom Hospitality Services, it is based in Geneva.
 In May 2003, its newly formed subsidiary, Swisscom Eurospot, merged with the Netherlands' Aervik.